The future

 - Quality agents run checklists for reliability, accessibility, security basics, edge cases, and release readiness.

-- Growth agents repurpose product learning into essays, demos, launch notes, support answers, and audience-specific messages.
+- Growth agents repurpose product learning into blog posts, demos, launch notes, support answers, and audience-specific messages.

 This does not remove engineering, product, or marketing skill.
 It changes where the skill is applied.
 The founder spends less time on blank-page work and more time reviewing evidence, editing direction, improving systems, and deciding what to ship.